CGrassin/interact_php/README.md

 ![Interact PHP with the modern interface](sample/modern.png)

 Similarly to its older brother [HashOver](http://tildehash.com/?page=hashover), Interact does not use an SQL database but stores comments as XML files.
-Many third-party comment systems like Disqus, IntenseDebate, Livefyre, Facebook Comments and Google+ Comments, suffer from these problems and impose them and many restrictions onto their users, meaning you and your website's visitors.
+Many third-party comment systems like Disqus, IntenseDebate, Livefyre, Facebook Comments and Google+ Comments, suffer from these problems and impose them and many other restrictions onto their users, meaning you and your website's visitors.

 ## Features